awslabs/amazon-documentdb-tools/sizing-tool/README.md

 # Amazon DocumentDB Sizing Tool

-The sizing tool analyzes your MongoDB database and generates a CSV file for use with the [DocumentDB Sizing Calculator](https://aws.improving.com/documentdb/cost-estimator/).
-The tool automatically measures compression ratios using zstd-5-dict (matching Amazon DocumentDB 8.0), collects database statistics, and produces a properly formatted CSV file ready for upload to the sizing calculator.
+The sizing tool analyzes your MongoDB database and generates a CSV file for use with the [DocumentDB Cost Estimator](https://aws.improving.com/documentdb/cost-estimator/).
+The tool automatically measures compression ratios using zstd-5-dict (matching Amazon DocumentDB 8.0), collects database statistics, and produces a properly formatted CSV file ready for upload to the cost estimator.

 **Note:** The tool automatically excludes:
 - System databases: `admin`, `config`, `local`, and `system`